fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 - The physical connection configuration
 - The mapping modbus registers and coils into asset data

-As is common with most south plugins in FogLAMP there is an option to set the name of the asset into which modbus data will be ingested.
+As is common with most south plugins in Fledge there is an option to set the name of the asset into which modbus data will be ingested.
 This is the ``asset`` configuration item.
 The default for this asset name is ``modbus``.